Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 Katja Dreher says she chose to live in Oslebshausen for the sense of community and the affordable rent.
 She was self-employed working for an online company but had to quit due to health problems.
 Now she draws welfare benefits and supplements that income by running the neighborhood’s clothing exchange shop.

-Dreher says she wants to work again but she has realized she is better off now: She earns 100 to 150 euros more a month with welfare and her additional income from the clothing exchange is added onto her welfare benefits.
+Dreher says she wants to work again but she has realized she is better off now: She now has 100 to 150 euros more per month as her income from the clothing exchange is added onto her welfare benefits.

 "It’s a shame, it’s important to say that.
 Working is not a bad thing - people should work.
 And I miss working," she said.
 "I grappled with the idea of working again or not, but in the end I have to think of what’s best for me."